shiraihii/ComputerCraftAutoDownloader/README.md

   - Due to CC, this program can not download binary files
   - The ascii file which contains non-ascii characters will be unknown code
   - File which size is over 300000 bytes will not be downloaded
+  - DO NOT SET TARGET-REPO IN CONFIG TO THIS REPO, IT WILL RUN RECURSIVELY
   - This program is released by shiraihii, SJTU Sandbox Asso. under GPL